 Increased cleaning.
 The museum has been thoroughly cleaned in preparation of re-opening and cleaning will continue throughout the day.

 Closure of the Museum Café and water fountain.
 Snacks from home can be brought and eaten in the café dining area.

 Closure of interactive exhibits.
 Most interactive portions of the museum will be closed, covered or removed for visitor safety.
-This includes the Discovery Gallery (kids’ area), which will remain closed until further notice.

 The museum kindly asks visitors to: